Dragonmonk111/layer-sdk/GETTING-STARTED.md

 # High-level overview

 Let's say Alice the User wants to mint a NFT with an image generated from an off-chain process.
-Meanwhile, Bob the Operator is ready with his beefy GPU to run this off-chain process (and earn some rewards for doing so)... how does the work get done?
+Meanwhile, Bob the Operator is ready with his beefy GPU to do the work (and earn some rewards for doing so)... how does the work get done?
 In other words, Alice and Bob don't know eachother, how do they communicate and agree on the work order and delivery?

 Lay3r to the rescue!
 The process looks like this:

 1. Alice submits a task to a special contract with the required work information (image size, AI prompt, etc.).
-2. Bob's AVS is scanning the chain, looking for on-chain events that encapsulate the work order.
+2. Bob's is scanning the chain, looking for on-chain events that encapsulate the work order.
 3. Bob goes off and does the work with his beefy machine (or crayons, no limits!), ultimately writing some metadata such as the IPFS hash back onto the chain.
 4. Alice notices that the on-chain status has changed to completed work, and she can now go download her image at that IPFS hash.